realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module2/README.md

 Cache: This stores data in a form that's faster to access than its original form

 Executor: This is the process that's in charge of distributing the work among the different workers

+Expensive actions: Actions that can take a long time to complete